Google Cache Search

 3. Avoid Flash and Complex JavaScript: Simplify your site’s design and structure where possible.
 Excessive use of Flash or complex JavaScript can hinder Google’s ability to cache your content effectively.

-• Server-Side Storage: Google Cache is stored on Google’s servers.
+• Server-Side Storage: Data is stored on Google’s servers.
 It captures snapshots of web pages and makes them available via search results.

-• Publicly Accessible: Cached pages are accessible to anyone using Google search, not just the user who visited the site.
+• Publicly Accessible: Cached pages are accessible to anyone using it, not just the user who visited the site.

 • Used for Offline Viewing: Useful for accessing content from sites that are currently offline or have changed their content.